MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/simulate-throttling-microsoft-365.md

 If your application backs-off when throttled, but doesn't wait for the amount of time specified on the requests, you see a message similar to `Calling https://graph.microsoft.com/v1.0/endpoint again before waiting for the Retry-After period.
 Request will be throttled`.

-This message indicates that your application isn't handling throttling correctly and will unnecessarily prolong throttling.
-To fix this, update your application to wait for the amount of time specified in the `Retry-After` header before retrying the request.
+This message indicates that your application isn't handling throttling correctly and unnecessarily prolongs throttling.
+To improve how your app handles throttling, update your code to wait for the amount of time specified in the `Retry-After` header before retrying the request.

 ## More information